Rizz-ke/MovieWorldWatchlist/frontend/README.md

 # Description

 Welcome to the Movie Watchlist Application!
-This Project, developed by Wafiq Mohamed,
+This Project, developed by Wafiq Mohamed, utilizes